bee-queue/bee-queue/README.md

 ```

 ## Introduction
-Bee-Queue is meant to power a distributed worker pool and was built with short, real-time jobs in mind.
+beequeue is meant to power a distributed worker pool and was built with short, real-time jobs in mind.
 A web server can enqueue a job, wait for a worker process to complete it, and return its results within an HTTP request.
 Scaling is as simple as running more workers.

-[Celery](http://www.celeryproject.org/), [Resque](https://github.com/resque/resque), [Kue](https://github.com/LearnBoost/kue), and [Bull](https://github.com/OptimalBits/bull) operate similarly, but are generally designed for longer background jobs, supporting things like job scheduling and prioritization, which Bee-Queue [currently does not](#contributing).
-Bee-Queue can handle longer background jobs just fine, but they aren't [the primary focus](#motivation).
+[Celery](http://www.celeryproject.org/), [Resque](https://github.com/resque/resque), [Kue](https://github.com/LearnBoost/kue), and [Bull](https://github.com/OptimalBits/bull) operate similarly, but are generally designed for longer background jobs, supporting things like job scheduling and prioritization, which beequeue [currently does not](#contributing). beequeue can handle longer background jobs just fine, but they aren't [the primary focus](#motivation).

 - Create, save, and process jobs
 - Concurrent processing